kumoru/kumoru-docs.github.io/includes/_deployments.md

 1. Update the application rules if required (i.e. if a new docker tag is needed)
 1. Create a deployment.

-If your docker image creation is an automated process, then deploying and updated application should be as simple as causing a new deployment once that prcess has finished.
+If your docker image creation is an automated process, then deploying and updated application should be as simple as causing a new deployment once the image is built.

 ## Deploying via webhook